gdcc/pyDataverse/src/pyDataverse/docs/source/index.rst

 -------------------

 pyDataverse is a Python module for `Dataverse <http://dataverse.org>`_.
-It uses the `Native API <http://guides.dataverse.org/en/latest/api/native-api.html>`_ and `Data Access API <http://guides.dataverse.org/en/latest/api/dataaccess.html>`_ to create, update and remove Dataverses, Datasets and Datafiles.
+It uses the `Dataverse API <http://guides.dataverse.org/en/latest/api/index.html>`_ and it's metadata model to import, manipulate and export Dataverses, Datasets and Datafiles.

 -------------------